 - Test the speed on your broadband line

 Find out what speed you’re actually getting.
 You can run a speed test using www.speedtest.net.
 If possible, carry out tests over a few days and at different times of day.
-A number of in-home factors can affect WIFI speeds, so look on our website and our guide www.manxtelecom.com/wifiwoes for tips on improving your WIFI signal around the home.
+A number of in-home factors can affect WIFI speeds, so look at our Wi-Fi Woes guide for tips on improving your WIFI signal around the home.

 - Get advice from us